-1.6 Continuing Role of the Commission
+1.5 Continuing Role of the Commission

-1.6.1 Monitoring and Refining the Guidelines
+1.5.1 Monitoring and Refining the Guidelines

-The Commission will be monitoring the implementation of the guidelines, collecting data and making recommendations on adjustments that should be made both during the pilot project and thereafter.
+The Commission will continue to monitor the implementation of the guidelines, collecting data and making recommendations on adjustments that should be made.
 Two issues that the Commission will be examining are whether the options and ranges need to be adjusted and whether the offenses are ranked properly, especially for offenses that can be committed in very different ways.

 The Commission will also make changes to the Practice Manual to clarify the sentencing guidelines or to create new policy rules where necessary.
-See Appendix J, which lists new amendments in the June 14, 2005 Practice Manual.
+See Appendix J, which lists new amendments.